Richard Karn on PEN15, Teen Awkwardness, and a Potential Home Improvement Reunion

 Speaking of, will there ever be a Home Improvement reboot or reunion?

 Great strides are being made.
-Tim [Allen] wanted to reboot Last Man Standing, so he’s taking a yr or two or anything to accomplish that.
+Tim [Allen] wanted to reboot Last Man Standing, so he’s taking a year or two or anything to accomplish that.
 After that, perhaps we’ll look at Home Improvement.
 We’ll see what the manufacturers have in store.
-It’ll be exciting to look wherein human beings turn out to be two decades later and if we will sustain something thrilling for humans to watch.
+It’ll be exciting to see where human beings turn out to be two decades later and if we will sustain something thrilling for humans to watch.

 What stage of talks has there been?

-Talking to the actors who could have to be there.
+Talking to the actors who could have been there.
 I think they’re all in accord.
 The producers, which are Wind Dancer and Disney, need to come to terms.
 They had a bit bit of a falling out they’re seeking to rectify.

 Any idea what the show might seem like?

-Yeah … we don’t have Wilson, obviously.
-So Tim notion it might be a great concept to have everyone meet at his funeral.
+Yeah … we don’t have Wilson.
+Tim thought it might be a great idea to have everyone meet at his funeral.
 That could be a terrific jumping-off factor.
-What would Al have were given into?
-Maybe he would end up a contractor once more, or maybe he could have some other little display like Yankee Workshop.
+What would Al have given into?
+Maybe he would end up a contractor once more, or perhaps he could have some other little display like Yankee Workshop.
 I think that could be excellent.